AAghaei/gfbio-ontology/README.md

 ## What does it cover

-The core of the ontology covers the description of biological search objects for a clear and precose annotation along important topics.
-It encompasses aspects of the following main
+At the core the ontology covers the description of biological search objects.
-categories:
+If allows for a clear and precise annotation along important topics in biology.
+The vocabulary revolves around the following categories:

 * Time
 * Space